YeChanKimm/EC-ycKim-153/lab/LAB_GPIO_7segment_22100153_YechanKim/report/LAB_GPIO_7segment_22100153_YechanKim.md

 ## Problem 0: Connection of 7-Segment Display and Decoder

 For problem 0, the goal is to display one number on 7 segment without button.
+This process is [Tutorial: 7-Segment Display](https://ykkim.gitbook.io/ec/ec-course/tutorial/tutorial-7segment-display)

 ![Flowchart](.\img\Flowchart_problem0.png)